5CYTH3/unilang/README.md

 The Uni language is a project for a language that uses different paradigms relatively to the file type.
 For a file ending with .uo, your code will be Object Oriented.
 For a file ending with .uf, yout code will be functional.

-The compiler that I am trying to build was previously made in Golang, a fast and modern garbage-collected programming language but it is now made in C++.
+The compiler that I am trying to build is actually made in Golang.
+It's a fast, readable and garbage-collected language.

 ## Syntax